Immutable HashMap in Typescript

 Return a new HashMap which adjusts all the provided keys with a specified modification function.

-is passed a HashMap of keys to adjust associated to helper values of type V2
+adjust is passed a HashMap of keys to adjust associated to helper values of type V2 (the type V2 can be

 in a single pass through the tree.